U.S. agrees spy plane deployment in Singapore amid China tensions

 Washington has criticized China's building of artificial islands in the South China Sea's disputed Spratly archipelago, and has conducted sea and air patrols near them recently.

-Last month, U.S. President Barack Obama called on countries to stop building artificial islands in the sea and militarizing their claims.
+Last month, U.S. President Barack Obama called on countries to stop building artificial islands in the sea and militarising their claims.
 He said the United States would continue to assert its freedom-of-navigation rights.

 China responded by saying it would continue to build both military and civilian facilities on the islands.